sfigg/commercialization-public/test/hlk/API/packagemanager-class.md

 # PackageManager Class

-This class include methods that handle opening a certification package and presenting the contents to the Windows® Hardware Certification Kit (Windows HCK) object model.
+This class include methods that handle opening a certification package and presenting the contents to the Windows Hardware Certification Kit (Windows HCK) object model.

 **Namespace:** Microsoft.Windows.Kits.Hardware.ObjectModel.Submission